Trevor Story: Personal life

 On November 16, 2018, Story married his high school sweetheart, Mallie Crow, in Grapevine, Texas.
 Two days after he signed for the Red Sox, Story and Crow welcomed their first child.
 Story is a Christian.

 Story's father, Ken, is a retired fireman and paramedic, and his mother, Teddie, was the chief executive officer of a local food pantry.
 His older brother, Tyler, played baseball at Irving and for the University of Texas at Austin.

-Story grew up a Texas Rangers fan.
+Story grew up as a Texas Rangers fan.